-Muscadines are a type of grape that is native to the southeastern United States.
-They are commonly grown for their large, sweet, juicy fruits and are popular for fresh eating and wine production.
+Muscadines are a grape variety native to the southeastern United States, valued for their large, sweet, and juicy fruits that are enjoyed fresh or used in wine production.

 Muscadines- (Photo: Ark.
 Agricultural Experiment Station) |

-Muscadine vines require pruning in the winter while they are dormant.
-Remove any dead or diseased wood, and prune back the remaining growth to promote new growth and fruit production.
+Muscadine vines should be pruned in winter during their dormant stage.
+Remove any dead or diseased wood, and trim back healthy growth to encourage vigorous new shoots and improve fruit production.

-Muscadine grapes differ from European grapes being typically larger with a thicker skin that ranges from green to bronze in color.
-European grapes are generally smaller, with thinner skin that can be green, red, or black.
+Physically, muscadines are usually larger with thick skins ranging from green to bronze, while European grapes are smaller, with thin skins that may be green, red, or black.

 Rich in Antioxidants: Muscadine grapes are one of the richest sources of antioxidants, particularly ellagic acid, resveratrol, and quercetin.
 These antioxidants help protect the body from damage caused by free radicals, which can lead to chronic diseases.